thinkUXca/jekyll-now/_posts/2017-08-02-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-3-Grouping.md

   <figcaption class="figure-caption">Figure 7: ABC's home page navigation.
 Credit: https://abc.com </figcaption>
 </figure>

-Notice how ABC uses a thin tan line to separate the navigation bar from the content?
+ABC uses a thin tan line underneath the menu to separate the navigation bar from the content, effectively grouping the elements above the line.

 Dell uses a similar technique except they have a multi-line menu, all of which is enclosed in a large blue box: